discourse/discourse/docs/INSTALL-ubuntu.md

 ## Administrator account

 Now make yourself an administrator account.
-Browse to your discourse instance and create an account by logging in normally, then run the commands:
+Browse to your Discourse instance and create an account by logging in normally, then run the commands:

     # Run these commands as the discourse user